 Benedictine has a household program, called the School of the Lord’s Service, where students live together and act and pray as a community.
 This is a joint initiative of the College, the Archdiocese of Kansas City’s Office of Evangelization, and the Minnesota-based St. Paul’s Outreach.

-The campus has a strict no-smoking policy that allows students to smoke only in designated areas.
-But there is no dress code, and moderate drinking is permitted by students of legal age.
+Benedictine College became a tobacco-free campus in 2015.
+There is no dress code, and moderate drinking is permitted by students of legal age.
 Whereas the party atmosphere was prevalent in earlier decades, it has diminished in recent years, and to the degree that underage drinking and partying exist, they mostly take place off-campus.

 Situated along the Missouri River, Atchison is quintessential small-town Midwest.
 There is a main street with local businesses located just blocks away from campus and larger retailers located a bit farther near the edge of town.
 The town boasts of more than 20 sites on the National Register of Historic Places and is the birthplace of famed pilot Amelia Earhart.